 Mississippi Pot Roast is juicy, tender and full of flavor after slow cooking in a ranch and au jus seasoning mix with pepperoncini peppers!
 Just 6 ingredients and 10 minutes of prep!

 Like the rest of the world, I’m obsessed with Mississippi Pot Roast!
 It is one of the easiest ways to get a tender, flavorful roast on the table and it’s a foolproof recipe that you really can’t mess up!

-We’ve shared our Mississippi Chicken before, but we’d never gotten around to sharing the classic, mostly because you’ll find it on just about every other website out there.
-But, we decided it didn’t matter – this pot roast recipe is too good to not have a permanent home here on Buns In My Oven!
+We’ve shared our Mississippi Chicken before, but we’d never gotten around to sharing this classic, mostly because you’ll find it on just about every other website out there.
+But, we decided it didn’t matter – this Mississippi pot roast recipe is too good to not have a permanent home here on Buns In My Oven!

 We love making this in the slow cooker.
 It turns out so tender and flavorful, the meat just falls apart when it’s done, and your house will smell amazing.
 We’ve also made Instant Pot Mississippi Pot Roast, if you’re in a hurry though!

 If you are wondering why it is called Mississippi pot roast the answer is pretty much what you’d expect.
 A person in Mississippi came up with the recipe, it became really popular, and the rest is history!

 And the best part is the combination of Au Jus mix and ranch seasoning can be used with more than just chuck roast.
 Mississippi pork roast and Mississippi chicken are just as good!

 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.